 Chromium can be used and emitted in multiple forms.
-Hexavalent chromium (i.e. chromium VI) is much more toxic than other forms of chromium and is the primary form emitted to air.
-Reporting of hexavalent chromium separate from the other forms of chromium enables the tracking of the different forms of chromium, although only hexavalent chromium is of particular concern to health.
+Hexavalent chromium (i.e. chromium VI) is much more toxic than other forms of chromium and it is the primary form emitted to air.
+Reporting of non-hexavalent chromium separately from hexavalent chromium enables the tracking of the different forms of chromium.
+During the industrial process one may convert to the other and emissions of non-hexavalent chromium are often associated with hexavalent emissions.
 Tracking of the different forms of chromium will stimulate pollution prevention activities in the areas that will afford the greatest risk reduction for Toronto residents.

 Possible sources: Chromium is a metal used mainly for making steel and other alloys and it can be released during welding and cutting stainless steel.
-It also occurs in leather tanning, textile production, photography, stained glass working; chemicals used as a pigment in paints, inks, and plastics; as an anti-corrosion agent in protective coatings; in chrome plating.
+It also occurs in leather tanning, textile production, photography, stained glass working, chemicals used as a pigment in paints, inks, and plastics, as an anti-corrosion agent in protective coatings, and in chrome plating.

-Chromium (VI)
+Chromium (VI) (also known as hexavalent chromium)

 Chromium (VI) is carcinogenic to humans.
-It has been most clearly linked to lung cancer by inhalation.
-Food is the most important pathway of exposure for the general population.
-However, given that chromium (VI) is known to be carcinogenic by inhalation and not by ingestion, indoor and outdoor air would be the levels of greatest concern for cancer risk.
+It has been most clearly linked to lung cancer by inhalation in indoor and outdoor air.